© Crown copyright 2020

 We will give schools and trusts the flexibility to provide meals or vouchers to children eligible for free school meals.
 Read guidance on supporting children eligible for free schools meals, including details of the national voucher scheme.

-What arrangements should we put in place to feed children attending school?
+20.2 What arrangements should we put in place to provide meals for children attending school?